 FSC

-The system(s) at FSC, receive(s) the data from the MCCF EDI TAS Platform, translates the data into a standard ASC X12N/005010 270 Health Care Eligibility Benefits transmission, validates the data complies with HIPAA standards and then forwards the eiv data to Emdeon.
-The system(s) at FSC also receive(s) ASC X12N/005010 271 Health Care Eligibility Benefits Responses from Emdeon and forward(s) them to the MCCF EDI TAS Platform.
+The system(s) at FSC, receive(s) the data from the MCCF EDI TAS Platform, translate(s) the data into a standard ASC X12N/005010 270 Health Care Eligibility Benefits transmission, validates that the data complies with HIPAA standards, and then forward(s) the eIV data to VA’s clearinghouse(s).
+The system(s) at FSC also receive(s) ASC X12N/005010 271 Health Care Eligibility Benefits Responses from VA’s clearinghouse(s) and forward(s) it/them to the MCCF EDI TAS Platform.